alexjames/alexjames.github.io/_posts/2017-04-23-paper-reviews.markdown

 # The evolution of a x86 Virtual Machine Monitor
 ## [Ole Agesen et al.]
   * VMMs are responisbile for virtualizing a given architecture including the instruction set, memory, interrupt and basic I/O operations.
 A hypervisor combines a VMM and an OS.
 Ex VMWare's vSphere ESX hypervisor is a combo of the vmkernel and a VMM.
-The vmkernel contains a bootloader, an 86 hardware abstraction layer, I/O stacks for storage and networking as well as memory and CPU schedulers.
+The vmkernel contains a bootloader, an x86 hardware abstraction layer, I/O stacks for storage and networking as well as memory and CPU schedulers.
+  * In 1998, x86 was considered un-virtualizable.
+VMs were typically done using trap-and-emulate.
+In this scheme, the guest code directly runs on the CPU with reduced priveleges.
+When the guest attempts to read or modify priveleged state, the processor generates a trap that transfers control to the VMM.
+The VMM then emulates the instruction using an interpreter and resumes direct execution of the guest at the next instruction.
+  *